RealIndica/ES-Studio/README.md

 - Speed gauge that can be switched between km/h and mph
 - Throttle position gauge
 - Timing gauge with real-time spark advance adjustment
-- Customizable 2D ignition map with multiple load sources and calibration abilities
+- Customizable 2D engine paramater maps with multiple input and output paramaters
-- Fuel map (coming soon)
 - Advanced Dyno logger (coming soon)
 - Advanced quick shifter to cut or retard ignition during a gear shift that has customizable shift order, cut time, spark angle and automatic clutch control
 - Advanced auto blipper to "blip" the throttle during a down shift that has customizable blip time and throttle amount
 - Idle control (coming soon)
 - Speed limiter to limit top speed in mph or km/h
 - Custom ignition module
-- Advanced 2-step rev limiter with cut time or ignition retard (in deg) and 3 limiter modes
+- Advanced 2-step rev limiter with cut time or ignition retard (in deg) and 4 limiter modes
 - Ability to disable Engine Simulators default rev limit
 - Customizable 2-step triggers
 - Customizable 2-step engagement threshold